-- Why you are coming (hopefully they know already because they asked you to come) - ◆ If there is anything sensitive about what you plan to do
+Why you are coming (hopefully they know already because they asked you to come)

-How to communicate effectively and respectfully with key people from the place to be visited

-- How many people will be coming

-- When you plan to come
+If there is anything sensitive about what you plan to do

-- ↑ What support you will need

-- Your contact details

-- ◆ What your expectations are

-With your colleagues, discuss what sort of things might you need to find out about from key people before you make a visit?
+✤ When you plan to come ✤ How long you plan to stay ✤ What support you will need ✤ Your contact details ✤ What your expectations are 3 Discussion With your colleagues, discuss what sort of things might you need to find out about from key people before you make a visit?
 There are many things you might need to find out about from key people before you make a visit.
-For example:

-- ♦ Whether they want you to come.
-Oli givim tok orait o nogat? - Whether the timing for the visit suits the group or community - ◆ Whether they agree with your work plan - ♦ What their expectations are for your visit - What you need to know or bring so that you stay safe and healthy

-What are three things you might need to tell key people before you make a visit?
+For example: 3 Whether the timing for the visit suits the group or community What you need to know or bring so that you stay safe and healthy 3 Written answer What are three things you might need to tell key people before you make a visit?
 What are three things you might need to find out about from key people before you make a visit?

-With your colleagues, discuss what the expression 'effective communication is two-way' means?

-Effective communication is not a tok save.
+A and the second seco 4 Discussion With your colleagues, discuss what the expression 'effective communication is two-way' means?
+Effective communication is not a tok save .
 A tok save is one-way communication - one person speaks and the other listens.
 Effective communication should be like a good conversation - both people should have a chance to speak and listen.
 Effective communication is two-way.

-Effective communication is two-way

-When you communicate with key people from the place to be visited make sure you do everything possible to give key people a chance to respond.
+4 Effective communication is two-way When you communicate with key people from the place to be visited make sure you do everything possible to give key people a chance to respond.

-How to communicate effectively and respectfully with key people from the place to be visited